Counselling & Psychotherapy considers:

 Love tells us that we are all connected, all equal, all the same, all one.

 Guidance, Truth Some may view guidance, truth as coming from a spiritual source, whereas others do not.
-Opening and accessing guidance, truth for some may mean surrendering control, letting go, listening and exploring what personally guides us, our truth without a spiritual context, which can be explored in therapy.
-For others, what guides us, truth (see also Our Home Truths), may be experienced as ultimately spiritual and being in our loving adult - as opposed to our wounded self may bring us to spiritual enquiry which can also be explored in the therapy.
+Opening and accessing guidance, truth for some may mean surrendering control, letting go, consciously listening and exploring what personally guides us, our truth without a spiritual context (or imagining what a loving, wise and powerful person would say and do), which can be explored in therapy.
+For others utilising our imagination, what guides us, truth (see also Our Home Truths), may be experienced as ultimately spiritual and being in our loving adult - as opposed to our programmed mind, wounded self may bring us to spiritual enquiry which can also be explored in the therapy.
 (See also Truth, Knowledge & Knowing Things)

 God is a metaphor for that which transcends all levels of intellectual thought.
 It's as simple as that.Joseph Campbell